nterreri/thesis/report/main.md

 # Conclusion

-Reviewing the project goals and personal aims the project can be called a success in both cases.
+This chapter reviews the project goals and aims, finally, the author expresses his thoughts on the project going forward, informed by a critical review of the open source tools used.

 ## Project Goals Review (#MAP TO REQUIREMENTS)